pauli31/improving-czech-sentiment-transformers/README.md

 License:
 --------
-The code is licensed under the MIT License (see LICENSE.txt file), but the fine-tuned models fall under their source license, please see the cited papers for the corresponding licenses.
+The code is licensed under the GNU LESSER GENERAL PUBLIC LICENSE License (see LICENSE.txt file), but the fine-tuned models fall under their source license, please see the cited papers for the corresponding licenses.

+Please respect the licenses of the dependency packages.

 Contact: